-Homeschool mom, you can do this!
+Homeschool mom and dad, you can do this!

 There is also a FREE Homeschool and Teens group in the Catholic Homeschool Community I started too!
 Please join me by joining the community!